anekar/Job_Skills/README.md

 # Project Information

-In order to analyze what it takes <br> to take a job at Google, <br> what skills to acquire, what programming languages to learn <br>
+In order to analyze what it takes to take a job at Google, <br> what skills to acquire, what programming languages to learn <br>
 the answers to all these questions will be included in this project.